GluuFederation/docs-clustermgr-prod/3.1.3/source/aws-config/index.md

       - Port: 443
       - Target type: ip
       - Health check: HTTPS
-      - Path: /monitoring.html [image].
+      - Path: /monitoring.html   .
 Make sure to create a html file named 'monitoring.html' inside /var/www/html/ of your Gluu Server and restart apache after that.
 Otherwise AWS load balancer health check will fail and it won't be able to detect our Gluu Servers.
   ![Routing](../img/clb_configure_routing.png)
   - Step 5: Register Targets:
     - Search with IP address of your Gluu Servers and add them here in this list.